 - A. Any individual desiring to obtain a public health permit to operate a MEHKO shall file an application with the Department and pay the nonrefundable application fee as set forth in Section 8.04.728 F. - B. Upon receipt of both an application for a public health permit and the required non-refundable fee, the Department shall review the application. - C. Application Requirements. - 1.
-The application at a minimum shall include the requirements set forth in California Health and Safety Code section 114367.2(c), including but not limited to a listing of the proposed equipment and standard operating procedures the MEHKO Operator intends to use and a list of any Food Handlers, as set forth in subsection 3, below. - 2.
-The MEHKO Operator shall successfully complete and pass an approved and accredited Food Safety Certification Examination, in compliance with
+The application at a minimum shall include the requirements set forth in California Health and Safety Code section 114367.2(c), including but not limited to a listing of the proposed equipment and standard operating procedures the MEHKO

+Operator intends to use and a list of any Food Handlers, as set forth in subsection 3, below.
-California Health and Safety Code sections 113947.1 and 113947.2 and include proof of certification with the application.

-- 3. If a MEHKO Operator plans to have Food Handlers as part of their operation, the MEHKO Operator must include proof of Food Handler food certification for every individual with the submission of the permit application.
-If a Food Handler is employed after the initial inspection is conducted, the MEHKO Operator will have ten (10) days from the date of hire to provide a copy of the employee's food handler card to the Department.
-The MEHKO Operator shall have no more than one full-time equivalent Food Handler, not including a household or family member, in accordance with California Health and Safety Code section 113825. - D. Upon completion and approval of the initial application review, the MEHKO shall be subject to an initial inspection to be completed by the Department to ensure minimum compliance with this Chapter and as provided by California Health and Safety Code section 114367.2(d)(1). - E. Upon verification by the Department that all minimum requirements have been met, a public health permit shall be issued upon payment of a non-refundable public health permit fee as specified in Section 8.04.720 of this code. - F. A MEHKO Operator is required to notify the Department and request an evaluation within twenty (20) days of any substantive changes made to the menu or equipment that affect the originally proposed operational procedures following the Department's initial approval.
+- The MEHKO Operator shall successfully complete and pass an approved and accredited Food Safety Certification Examination, in compliance with California Health and Safety Code sections 113947.1 and 113947.2 and include proof of certification with the application. - 3.
+If a MEHKO Operator plans to have Food Handlers as part of their operation, the MEHKO Operator must include proof of Food Handler food certification for every individual with the submission of the permit application.
+If a Food Handler is employed after the initial inspection is conducted, the MEHKO Operator will have thirty (30) days from the date of hire to provide a copy of the employee's food handler card to the Department.
+The MEHKO Operator shall have no more than one full-time equivalent Food Handler, not including a household or family member, in accordance with California Health and Safety Code section 113825. - D. Upon completion and approval of the initial application review, the MEHKO shall be subject to an initial inspection to be completed by the Department to ensure minimum compliance with this Chapter and as provided by California Health and Safety Code section 114367.2(d)(1). - E. Upon verification by the Department that all minimum requirements have been met, a public health permit shall be issued upon payment of a non-refundable public health permit fee as specified in Section 8.04.720 of this code. - F. A MEHKO Operator is required to notify the Department and request an evaluation within twenty (20) days of any substantive changes made to the menu or equipment that affect the originally proposed operational procedures following the

+Department's initial approval.
+These changes may include, but are not limited to, the addition of potentially hazardous foods to the menu, as defined in California Health and Safety Code section 113871, installation of new food preparation equipment, or the expansion to include support of up to two (2) CMFOs.
 The MEHKO Operator shall pay an evaluation fee based on the hourly rate established in Section 8.04.728 of this Code.
 Upon notification and payment of the fee, the MEHKO Operator shall be subject to a site evaluation to be completed by the Department within twenty (20) days to evaluate if the menu or equipment change can be supported within the previously permitted kitchen.